The Asia Pacific is a vast region stretching from New Zealand up to the far north of Russia.

 With a tropical climate, low living costs and attractive investment opportunities, the Philippines draws businesses, young professionals, families and retirees looking for a different lifestyle, available on a modest budget.

-The Philippines as an Expat Destination
+Overview of The Philippines as an Expat Destination

 - Living costs: Costs are very low in the Philippines – consumer prices are almost half that in the UK, and rent is nearly 70 per cent cheaper.